apocas/wireguarode/README.md

 - `activate`: Activate a peer using a TOTP code.
 - `deactivate`: Deactivate a peer.
-- `secret`: Generate a secret for a peer.
+- `secret`: Activate 2FA for a peer.

 To use a command, pass it as an argument followed by the configuration file: